Acly/comfyui-tooling-nodes/README.md

     ...
 }
 ```
-Possible values for base model: `sd15, sd20, sd21, sd3, sdxl, sdxl-refiner, ssd1b, svd, cascade-b, cascade-c, aura-flow, hunyuan-dit, flux, flux-schnell, lumina2`
+Possible values for base model: `sd15, sd20, sd21, sd3, sdxl, sdxl-refiner, ssd1b, svd, cascade-b, cascade-c, aura-flow, hunyuan-dit, flux, flux-schnell, lumina2, chroma, qwen-image`

 If base model is `sdxl`, the `type` attribute is set with possible values: `eps, edm, v-prediction, v-prediction-edm`

+Detection supports quantized models:
+* GGUF: if the `gguf` module is installed, .gguf files are detected and will set the `quant` field
+* Nunchaku: SVDQuant models are detected and will set the `quant` field to `svdq`

-The entry is `{"base_model": "unknown"}` for models which are not in safetensors format or do not match any of the known base models.
+Returns an entry `{"base_model": "unknown"}` for models with unknown format or which do not match any of the known base models.

 ### GET /api/etn/languages